[This was a sort of position paper drafted to assist a student interviewing me for his "Philosophy of Mind" course.]

 Arguments for keeping or discarding words like "physical" and "mental" thus start to look like an interreligious dialogue.
 It's easy to support certain ways of speaking as legitimate, more difficult to insist that these are the only legitimate ways of speaking.
 With appropriate degrees of stretching, I can see good reasons for keeping words like "matter" and "mind" as all-embracing terms.
 I can also see good reasons for keeping words like "God," "Tao," "Brahman," "Sunyata" and "nature" as all-embracing terms.
 I can't see good reasons for insisting that any of these terms must the last word for everybody.

 Maybe this could be called a form of emergentism, but in this case, if we use that term, it is not only what we have called mental properties that emerge: what we have called physical properties are likewise emergent.
-And in either case, their emergence is not the sudden appearance of something utterly different from what was already there, but an amplification of aspects that are always present in every instance of interacting.
+And in either case, their emergence is not the sudden appearance of something utterly different from what was already there, but an amplification of aspects that are always present in every way of newly interacting.

 CA: Yes, we do have to identify “relata.”
-And I do implicitly identify them in my further discussion—as various "ways of interacting."
+And I do implicitly identify them in my further discussion—as various "ways of newly interacting."
 Some of these ways are highly recurrent, others not so much.
-I use the vague phrase, “ways of interacting,” to speak of what have traditionally been called substances and properties.
+I use the vague phrase, “ways of newly interacting,” to speak of what have traditionally been called substances and properties.
 And I prefer vagueness here.
 Following Aristotle, in the right context I believe vagueness is a virtue, not a vice.
 In trying to be more precise, Whitehead and Hartshorne both seem to preserve a kind of dualism between actualities (or actual occasions) and their features or properties.
 I am questioning whether such a sharp distinction is necessary.
 It seems to me that it's not, but I could be wrong.

-SG: "Your view, as best as I can understand it, sounds like panpsychism—perhaps a bit like Spinoza.
+PP: "Your view, as best as I can understand it, sounds like panpsychism—perhaps a bit like Spinoza.
 Neutral monism is—well neutral—but it's still not very process oriented, as I understand it (which may not be very well)."

 CA: Well, maybe it's still panpsychism.
 I do lean that way, as I admitted already.
 But I do wonder if you're still assuming the "bifurcation" Whitehead (and I) question, assuming that, if it's pan-something but not "panphysicalism," it must be panpsychism.
 If I have to be labeled a panpsychist I suppose I can live with that.
 I do find Galen Strawson's arguments mostly persuasive, except for his insistence that panpsychism is the culmination of a consistent physicalism.
 Some versions of neutral monism, especially Spinoza’s, are not process oriented, but others are, especially Bertrand Russell's, who I think got his version from collaborating with Whitehead.
 Russell's version was in fact my first exposure to process thought as I was finishing his History of Western Philosophy as a college sophomore back in the summer of 1973: "What has been thought of as a particle will have to be thought of as a series of events.
 The series of events that replaces a particle has certain important physical properties, and therefore demands our attention; but it has no more substantiality than any other series of events that we might arbitrarily single out.
 Thus "matter" is not part of the ultimate material of the world, but merely a convenient way of collecting events into bundles ...
 I think that both mind and matter are merely convenient ways of grouping events. ...
 This doctrine effects a great simplification in our picture of the structure of the world."—Russell, A History of Western Philosophy (online here)